aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/app-5-1246w-90p.png)

-Note that since this trial is the separated format, it is more accurate than the combined format.
+Note that since this data is the separated format, it is more accurate than the combined format.

 ## Diving back to the code